After this post, you’re going to understand why butyrate foods are important.

 - some other fermented foods (e.g. sauerkraut, pickled cucumbers, and fermented soy products)

 Go ahead, eat them if you like as the cherry on top of that cake.
-But make sure the 17 foods above are the focal point.

-Butyrate Supplement
+Butyrate Supplements

 If you want to supplement in order to produce butyrate, find a good resistant starch and/or prebiotic.